kammitama5/kammitama5.github.io/_posts/2017-12-3-Sunday-December-3rd.md

   high-precision components.
 He also knows how to programme, and is teaching himself React, while also writing software for tools in Eagle CAD and Fusion 360.

+- I like his workshop because they are packed with information (at no cost!), and he has a breadth and depth of knowledge.
+Right now, he is working on also creating software that not only works so that PCBs can be routed and designed in 2D, but that can integrate in 3D (like solidworks-type view).
+- He is also working on route paths that draw from algorithms like AABB and shortest path/topological distance.
+- He's also doing research using neural nets to find the shortest and optimized paths for electronics routing for the software

+- He also showed us gcode, which is what Gerber files use.
+It's pretty much a series of X and Y coordinates, which was interesting.

 ## Notes
 - Manufacturing files, fabricating bare board, continuity testing, automated assembly takes up 80 percent of time